Heat and work along individual trajectories of a quantum bit: Supplemental Material

-As we see in Extended Data Figure~\ref{sub2}(a,b), the phase-locked feedback loop effectively compensates for the heat at each point in time.
-Extended Data Figure~\ref{sub2}(c) shows persistent Rabi oscillations for this case.
-In Extended Data Figure \ref{sub2}(d), we explore the contrast of persistent Rabi oscillations versus feedback parameters: feedback scale and offset.
+As we see in Supplemental Figure~\ref{sub2}(a,b), the phase-locked feedback loop effectively compensates for the heat at each point in time.
+Supplemental Figure~\ref{sub2}(c) shows persistent Rabi oscillations for this case.
+In Supplemental Figure \ref{sub2}(d), we explore the contrast of persistent Rabi oscillations versus feedback parameters.
 The simulated result shows that maximum contrast occurs around $B \sim -1$ and $A \sim 35$ as we expect.

-\textbf{Calculation of the Efficacy}--- Kafri and Deffner \cite{kafr12} have derived a generalization of the Jarzynski equality to account for information lost to the environment due to finite efficiency.
-In this section, we summarize how the efficacy displayed in Figure 3, is calculated from the quantum trajectory data.
-The efficacy is defined as,